BhulakshmiA/E-Commerce-Data-Warehouse-and-OLAP-Analysis/README.md

 This project is a Data Warehouse solution designed to analyze e-commerce customer shopping data.
-It uses ETL workflows and OLAP queries to generate insights such as customer behavior, product trends, and sales performance.
+It uses ETL workflows and OLAP queries to generate insights such as customer behavior, product trends, and sales performance
 🚀 Features

 ✅ ETL pipeline built with Pentaho Data Integration (Kettle)